FMSoftCN/HybridOS-Lite/README.md

 │         ├── gear2.ini
 │         ├── chgconfig1.ini
 │         └── chgconfig2.ini
-├── cmake
-└── summer2021
+└── cmake
 ```

-In the feature above, only displays the key files.
+In the feature above, only displays the key directories and files.
 They are:

 - `cmake/` the directory for cmake to find necessary libraries;
 - `build-lib/` the directory for building dependent library;